What is a John Doe Summons?

 An interesting side note is that when the IRS issues a John Doe summons it impacts the statute of limitations.
 In cases involving the non-reporting of foreign income items, the statute of limitations on the IRS assessing additional tax is generally six years.
 However, if the IRS issues a John Doe summons, Internal Revenue Code Section 7609(e)(2) provides that if the summons isn't resolved within 6 months, then the statute of limitations is extended for a time period beginning on the date which is 6 months after the summons is served and ending on the date when the summons is finally resolved.

 In the UBS matter, the statute of limitations was suspended for almost two additional years.
-If you'd like to see how the IRS calculated this, here is a link.
+If you'd like to see how the IRS calculated this,

 Bottom line is that even if you think the statute of limitations has expired and you are home free if a John Doe summons was issued you may be on the hook for longer than you think.